ShreyanshKatiyar007/git-demo/README.md

 # git-demo
-learning and understanding the basics.
+learning and understanding the basics about GIT.